jupiter-commits/IaC-tiered-app/README.md

 - separate variables

 **Note:**
-This project used Terraform resource blocks at the start, but later decided to utilize the vpc module
+This project used Terraform resource blocks at the start, but later decided to utilize the vpc module to be more modular and avoid repeating blocks